How Sanders is helping keep the progressive movement strong

+He urged his supporters, and many people who voted Republican in 2016, to unify around Biden while also blistering Trump for leading the nation “down the path of authoritarianism.”

+“This president is not just a threat to our democracy, but by rejecting science, he has put our lives and health in jeopardy,” Sanders said of the coronavirus outbreak.
+“Nero fiddled while Rome burned; Trump golfs.”

-Sanders, 78, almost certainly won’t mount another White House bid.
-But he’s solidifying a legacy as he helps Biden build ties with the left to prevent the type of internal divisions that helped President Donald Trump win in 2016.
+The 78-year-old Sanders almost certainly won’t mount another White House bid.
+But he’s solidifying a legacy as he helps Biden build ties with the left to prevent the type of internal divisions that helped Trump win in 2016.
 And he’s basking in victories that progressives have recently notched in Democratic congressional primaries in Missouri, New York and Illinois, many of which he helped engineer.

-“Electorally we are doing very well,” Sanders said in an interview.
+“Electorally we are doing very well,” Sanders said in an interview before the convention.
 “Most importantly, young people in this country, whether they’re Black or white or Latino, Native American, Asian American, young people strongly support the progressive agenda.”

 The progressive movement is still far from the driving force of the Democratic Party.
 Biden won the primary largely as a centrist who relied heavily on his decades of experience working within the Washington system — not promising to tear it down.
 His vice presidential pick, California Sen. Kamala Harris, is similarly aligned with the Democrats’ traditional establishment.